Exploring the San Telmo Market in Buenos Aires!

 Map of San Telmo Market

-The map below highlights two popular destinations in Buenos Aires ~ Playa de Mayo (a huge, central landmark in the city), & the smaller, more quaint Plaza Dorrego, which is right in the heart of San Telmo.
-Calle Defensa is the street that vertically descends from Plaza de Mayo to Plaza Dorrego, & this is the route you’ll take to walk the San Telmo Market.
+The map below highlights two popular destinations in Buenos Aires ~ Plaza de Mayo (a huge, central landmark), & the smaller, more quaint Plaza Dorrego, which is located right in the heart of San Telmo.
+Calle Defensa takes you from Plaza de Mayo down to Plaza Dorrego, & this is the route you’ll take when walking the San Telmo Market.

 Plaza de Mayo